emal03/emal03/README.md

 - 👋 Hi, I’m @emal03
 - 👀 I’m interested in machine learning, Deep learning & artificial intelgence
 - 🌱 I’m Graduted from Artificial intellgence
-- 💞️ I’m looking to collaborate on machin learning Deep learning and artificial intellgence on python.
+- 💞️ I’m looking to collaborate on machin learning Deep learning and Data science on python.
 - 📫 How to reach me sent the massage.

 <!---